typst/typst/tests/suite/scripting/ops.typ

 #((0, 1, 3) > (0, 1, "a"))

 --- ops-compare-array-nested-failure ---
-// Error: 3-42 cannot compare 3.5 with calc.nan
+// Error: 3-42 cannot compare 3.5 with float.nan
 #((0, "a", 3.5) <= (0, "a", float("nan")))

 --- ops-divide-by-zero-float ---